 Throughout the reporting period, the Company continued preparing responses to the Ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques' (MDDELCC) questions on the Lac Knife project ESIA study.
-A series of questions centered on the changes in the design of the tailing management system reported in the ESIA report after the Lac Knife project Feasibility Study was completed and filed on www.SEDAR.com.
-The tailing management system was changed from a conventional slurry-tailing pond to a co-mingled "dry stacked" waste rock and tailings stockpile.
+A series of questions including some regarding the changes in the design from a tailings management facility that were reported in the ESIA report after the Lac Knife project Feasibility Study was completed and filed on www.SEDAR.com.

+The tailing management facilty was changed from conventional slurry-tailings that are collected in a tailings pond, to a co-mingled "dry stacked" waste rock and tailings stockpile.
 This change in design allows for more re-circulation of water back to the concentrator and less demand on fresh water.
-This change was made in response to stakeholder concerns regarding the tailings slurry pond's proximity to the Pekan River.
+This change was made in response to stakeholder concerns regarding the proposed tailings slurry pond's proximity to the Pekan River.
 An additional benefit is that this concept reduces the footprint of the mine site infrastructure.

-The tailings from Lac Knife are easier to thicken and filter as the average liberation grain size in the mill is 400 micron, similar to a very fine grained sand which is much coarser than typical base metal mine tailings, is more amenable to settling in the thickeners and is also easier to filter due to the coarser grain size when compared to finer tailings in the 50-100 micron particle size range.
+The tailings from Lac Knife are relatively easy to thicken and filter due to the average liberation grain size in the mill being 400 microns; therefore the tailings are similar in size to a very fine-grained sand.
+This is much coarser than typical base metal mine tailings, and is more amenable to settling in the tailings thickeners and is also relatively easier to filter due to the higher permeability associated to the coarser grain size when compared to finer tailings in the 50-100 micron particle size range.

-There are also ongoing kinetic tests at SGS laboratories to measure any leachable metals from the tailings and the results from these tests will help to design any water treatment required.
-As well, a mine closure plan is being developed to be submitted as part of this environmental permitting process.
+Kinetic tests at SGS laboratories are ongoing and are used to measure any leachable metals from the tailings.
+The results from these tests will help to design any water treatment required during production.
+Ecometrix, is performing a third party review of the kinetic test results and a report will be filed next quarter to complement the responses to the provincial government's first series of questions.
+The mine closure plan will also be filed next quarter and will be submitted along with the other answers to questions as part of the ongoing environmental permitting process.